Did You Know...

 - Autistic children may not learn to read by following the same developmental patterns as neurotypical children and may benefit from adaptations to traditional reading programmes.

-Why This Workshop?
+Why This Webinar?

 Many autistic children show an early interest in books and letters.
 Some enjoy activities such as matching letters, singing the alphabet song, and looking at printed words.
 My son, Sebastian, was no exception.
 From a young age, he was fascinated with letters and even spoke some letter names as his first words!